Dk4Q/Dk4QHub/README.md

 All Old Updates In Here Will Be Removed From Here Other Than Released.
 If you would like to see the old updates, look at UpdateLogs of the game you want.

-# Dk4Q Hub
+# Dk4Q Hub Public Updates
-Dk4Q Hub Updates:
 Last Updated: 24 August 2020
 - Dk4Q Hub is continued again!
 [24 August 2020]
 - Released [16 July 2020]